Reading time: 9 min.

 Can a dirty scalp cause hair loss?

+While having an unclean scalp can feel uncomfortable, it’s not a direct cause of hair loss.
 However, scalp buildup can cause infection that leads to folliculitis, or hair follicle inflammation [4].
 Severe folliculitis may result in hair loss and even scarring on the scalp, so regular hair washing is important to remove excess oil and scalp buildup.

 How often should you wash your hair for hair growth?

 Research shows that washing your hair more frequently is less likely to result in hair loss.
-But how often should you wash your hair if you want to stimulate growth
+But how often should you wash your hair if you want to stimulate growth?

 Unfortunately, there’s limited research into wash frequency for hair growth.
 But it appears that more frequent washing is better for hair in general, so it’s a good idea to wash your hair at least once every two to three days to keep your hair and scalp healthy.
+If you’re using a medicated shampoo, use it as instructed by your doctor.

 What causes hair loss?